This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Truly this is best the day it is made, but it will keep for up to a day in the fridge.
 The hardest part is not drying it out when you reheat it.
 Use a skillet over medium-low heat and cook just till it’s warmed through.
 Leftovers will go awesome tossed with pasta, rice, salads, or even a taco.

 - Preheat a medium-sized nonstick skillet to medium-high heat.
 Rub the salmon with olive oil.
-Rub about 1 teaspoon of blackened seasoning on the salmon.
+Rub about 1 Tablespoon of blackened seasoning on the salmon.

 - Place the salmon skin side up and cook for about 3-4 minutes.
 Carefully flip and cook for an additional 3-4 minutes or until the salmon is opaque and flakes easily.